What Systemic Nickel Allergy Syndrome Actually Looked Like For Me

 After reviewing my history, symptoms, and test results, my allergist explained that my reactions were consistent with one other patient of hers, who introduced my doc to Systemic Nickel Allergy Syndrome.
 That means nickel wasn’t just causing localized reactions.
 It was triggering symptoms across multiple systems in our bodies.

 Nickel doesn’t bother us in just one lane.
 It shows up through multiple exposures at once, which is why this took so long to identify.
+If your symptoms don’t make sense, start looking for patterns instead of isolated triggers.

 You can see the red square of irritation where the nickel sample was.